Hives: Pressure or delayed pressure

 This type of hives can occur right away, precisely after a pressure stimulus or as a deferred response to sustained pressure being enforced to the skin.
 In the deferred form, the hives only appear after about six hours from the initial application of pressure to the skin.
-Under normal circumstances, these hives are not the same as those witnessed with most urticariae.
+Under normal circumstances, these hives are not the same as those witnessed with most urticaria.
 Instead, the protrusion in the affected areas is typically more spread out.
 The hives may last from eight hours to three days.
 The source of the pressure on the skin can happen from tight fitted clothing, belts, clothing with tough straps, walking, leaning against an object, standing, sitting on a hard surface, etc. The areas of the body most commonly affected are the hands, feet, trunk, abdomen, buttocks, legs and face.
 Although this appears to be very similar to dermatographism, the cardinal difference is that the swelled skin areas do not become visible quickly and tend to last much longer.
 This form of the skin disease is, however, rare.